ssenart/PyGazpar/README.md

 ```

 ## Limitation
 PyGazpar relies on how GrDF Web Site is built.
-It goes through each Web pages and automatically fill forms, click buttons using their internal identifiers.

-Any change in the Web site structure or identifier naming may break this library.
+Any change in the Web site may break this library.

-We expect in close Future that GrDF makes available a standard API from which we can get safely their data.
+We expect in close Future that GrDF makes available an open API from which we can get safely their data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.